The Ministry Team at UUCA

 Fred is the UUPCC Interim Executive Director until August 1, 2021.

-He was married to Karen, who was a retired social studies teacher for AACPS.
-They have two adult children, Kristina and Andrew, who attended Georgetown East Elementary, Annapolis Middle, and Annapolis Senior High.
+Until her death in August 2023, he was married to Karen Muir who was a retired social studies teacher for AACPS.
+They had two adult children together, Kristina and Andrew, who attended local Annapolis schools.
+During his retirement, Rev. Fred continues to enjoy his grandchildren, writing, traveling, and preaching occasionally.